4teamwork/ftw.linkchecker/README.rst

 Introduction
 ============

 ``ftw.linkchecker`` is an add-on for Plone installations.
-It is meant to be run as a cronjob regularly to find broken links and references within Plone sites.
+It is designed to be run as a cronjob regularly to find and report broken links and references within Plone sites.

 How it works
 ****************

-- The config file is inspected and the information extracted.
+- The config file is inspected and the information per site configuration extracted.
-- Each Plone site is dealt with separately with its info extracted.
+- For each Plone site (whether configured or not) in the zope instance:
     - All fields possibly containing links are analysed and link/relation like strings are collected and stored as link objects with some additional info.
     - A check is done for each link/relation whether they are broken.
     - A report is generated in an Excel sheet.
     - The report is sent to the email addresses configured.
     - If a valid upload location is provided, the file is stored there additionally.

 Important note
 **************

-It's important, that this package isn't started by conjob in non productive deployments.
-This is due to the fact, that the command is started by a zope ctl command.
+It's important that this package isn't started by cronjob in non-productive deployments.
+This is because the command is started by a zope ctl command.